mihaiplesa/mihaiplesa.com/content/en/home/contact.md

 title: "contact"
 ---

-Feel free to connect and get social using the icons below.
+Feel free to explore and connect on the platforms below.